 The Climb of Complexity

-The second challenge for the new year will be the increase in complexity.
+The second challenge is an increase in complexity.
 In many organizations, it’s reached a tipping point where we can’t simply apply the same tools we’ve used for the past 20 years.
 We’re automating more and more parts of our businesses.
-And, using tools like machine learning, we’re deepening the complexity of systems we already automated.
+And, using tools like machine learning, we’re deepening the complexity of systems we’ve already automated.

 For many organizations, software complexity has gone so far that it’s overwhelmed the capabilities of human minds.
 Even for one value stream, the number of people and systems we need to touch is too high for us to anticipate every edge case and every risk.
-Add to that the fallacies of distributed computing and we must be ready to deal with systems with a lot of unknown risks.
+Add to that the fallacies of distributed computing.
+We must be ready to deal with systems with a lot of unknown risks.
+And distributed tracing helps you get clear visibility of such systems.

 Too Many Problems to Anticipate